Koopman Mode Decomposition of Thermodynamic Dissipation in Nonlinear Langevin Dynamics: Koopman mode decomposition of the housekeeping entropy production rate

 To describe the nonlinear dynamics by exploiting this linearization, we consider an expansion of the identity function $\mathrm{Id}(\bm{x})=\bm{x}$ using the eigenvalues $\{\lambda_k\}_{k=1}^r$ and the eigenfunctions $\{\phi_k\}_{k=1}^r$ of the Koopman generator $\mathcal{K}$ satisfying $\mathcal{K}\phi_k(\bm{x}) =\lambda_k \phi_k(\bm{x})$.
 The scalar $r$ is the number of modes.
 In this study, we assume that the Koopman generator can be accurately approximated by a finite-dimensional linear operator.
-In the virtual dynamics in Eq. \ref{eq:Langevin_hk}, the Koopman generator $\mathcal{K}$ is skew-adjoint (see Supporting Information, Section \textit{“Skew-adjointness and diagonalizability of the Koopman generator”}) and is therefore diagonalizable under this finite-dimensional approximation.
-Then, the identity function is given by $\mathrm{Id}(\bm{x}_s) = \sum_k^r \phi_k(\bm{x}_s) \bm{v}_k$ with the weight $\bm{v}_k$ called Koopman mode, and the time variation of $\bm{x}_s$ on the virtual dynamics can be written as
+In the virtual dynamics in Eq. \ref{eq:Langevin_hk}, the Koopman generator $\mathcal{K}$ is skew-adjoint {with respect to the $L^2$ inner product weighted by $p_t(\bm{x})$} (see Supporting Information, Section \textit{“Skew-adjointness and diagonalizability of the Koopman generator”}) and is therefore diagonalizable under this finite-dimensional approximation.
+Then, the identity function is given by $\mathrm{Id}(\bm{x}_s) = \sum_k^r \phi_k(\bm{x}_s) \bm{v}_k$ with weights $\bm{v}_k$ called Koopman modes, and the time variation of $\bm{x}_s$ on the virtual dynamics can be written as

 This decomposition is called the Koopman mode decomposition.
-Here, $\chi_k$ is frequency defined as where $\mathrm{i}$ stands for the imaginary unit.
+Here, $\chi_k$ is the frequency defined as where $\mathrm{i}$ stands for the imaginary unit.
 As derived in Supporting Information (Section \textit{“Derivation of the main result”}), the eigenvalue $\lambda_k$ is purely imaginary, and hence, $\chi_k$ is a real number.
 This means that the time variation of $\bm{x}_s$ in Eq. \ref{eq:oscillation_x} can be expressed as the sum of the oscillatory modes.

 We also introduce the intensities of the oscillatory modes.
 When the eigenvalues are not degenerate, the intensity of the $k$-th oscillatory mode is The symbol $^*$ stands for conjugate transpose.
 This quantity is the $L^2$ norm of the $k$-th mode $\phi_k \bm{v}_k$ in Eq.~\ref{eq:oscillation_x} under the metric $D_t^{-1}p_t(\bm{x})$, representing the strength of $k$-th oscillatory mode.